CirroBuild/FrostiDocs/docs/reference/api/ilp/overview.md

 ### Designated timestamp

-Designated timestamp is the trailing part of an ILP message.
+Designated timestamp is the trailing value of an ILP message.
 It is optional, and when present, is a timestamp in Epoch nanoseconds.
 When the timestamp is omitted, the server will insert each message using the system clock as the row timestamp.